The most tragic chapter of our Danube Swabian tragedy.

 It is also documented that over 20,000 children were taken from those camps and sent to orphanages spread all over Yugoslavia.
 Siblings were separated, most children received Slavic names and they were sent to areas far away from their ancestral homes in order to be raised with a new ideology in a new language in order to make out of them true patriots of the Tito’s state.
 This re-nationalization process runs against the human rights and personal dignity as per the UN declaration in 1948.

-That was 65 years ago and there is nothing that we can change now.
+That was more than 80 years ago and there is nothing that we can change now.
 But it is our duty not to forget them.
 Those were our people!

 As winds of war took their turn, our Donauschwaben were advised by wiser folk to leave while they could and in Slavonia and Syrmien, where the Danube Swabian villages were closer to war exposure, most of the inhabitants left in long colons going West, but the Banaters who were familiar with various natural disaster like hunger, famine, loss of harvest, floods and upheavals of various kinds decided to stay, as they also knew that one just had to have patience and better times would come again.
 Of course one assumed that there would be political changes after the war was finally over, but for centuries now they successfully lived with the motto loyalty to ethnicity and loyalty to the state and once again they would adjust.